apple502j/offtopic_detector/README.md

 # poem_detector
-Detecting whether a Qiita article is good or not.
+Detecting whether a Scratch forum post is good or not.

 ## how to use?